gilcu3/hullcaster/README.md

 ## Running shellcaster

-Easy peasy!
+Easy-peasy!
 In your terminal, run:

 ```bash
 shellcaster